m1kra/formula_checker/README.md

 # formula_checker
-Simple checker of expression corectness.
+Simple checker of alignment of braces or mathematical corectness of a formula.